ros2/design/articles/ros2_threat_model.md

     * When SROS is enabled, attackers may try to compromise the CA authority or the private keys to generate or intercept private keys as well as emitting malicious certificates to allow spoofing.
+    * USB connection is used for communication between Raspberry Pi and OpenCR board and LIDAR sensor.
   * SSH
     * SSH access is possible to anyone on the same LAN or WAN (if port-forwarding is enabled).
 Many images are